-Several classes of heavy atoms can be differentiated: single metal ions are bound electrostatically, endogenous metal ions such as zinc in zinc fingers and iron in heme that can be used directly for phasing or substituted to obtain a larger signal (i.e., Sr^{2+} for Ca^{2+}), compounds requiring a chemical reaction, multi-metal complexes for larger molecules (for example the tantalum bromide cluster), xenon and krypton, and anions such as halides or triiodide.
-For nucleic acids, Rb+, Sr2+, Ba2+ (Tereshko et al., 2001), and Tl+ (Conn et al., 2002) are particularly useful and helix engineering for generating a coordination site for Co (III) hexamine has been used for large RNAs (Keel et al., 2007), as have lanthanides (Holbrook and Kim, 1985; Kim et al., 1985).
+Several classes of heavy atoms can be differentiated: single metal ions are bound electrostatically; endogenous metal ions such as zinc in zinc fingers and iron in heme that can be used directly for phasing or substituted to obtain a larger signal (i.e., Sr^{2+} for Ca^{2+}); compounds requiring a chemical reaction; multimetal complexes for larger molecules (for example the tantalum bromide cluster; Egli, 2015); xenon and krypton; and anions such as halides or triiodide.
+For nucleic acids, Rb+, Sr^{2+} , Ba^{2+} (Tereshko et al., 2001), and Tl^+ (Conn et al., 2002) are particularly useful and helix engineering for generating a coordination site for Co(III) hexamine has been used for large RNAs (Keel et al., 2007), as have lanthanides (Holbrook and Kim, 1985; Kim et al., 1985).
 For soaking, it is important to establish a suitable stabilizing solution or artificial mother liquor.
 The crystal is then transferred to the stabilizing solution that contains the heavy atom at a concentration of typically <1 to 10 mM.
 Occasionally, cracks or ragged edges develop and crystals need to be tested for diffraction at various time intervals, whereby it is useful to have a diffraction image prior to soaking for comparison.
 There are various ways to determine whether the heavy atom is indeed bound.
 A color change or cracking may be taken as evidence for binding.
-Mass spectrometry or MicroPIXE (particle induced X-ray emission microprobe) can also be used to confirm successful derivatization.
+Mass spectrometry or microscopic particle-induced X-ray emission (MicroPIXE) microprobe can also be used to confirm successful derivatization.
 Ultimately, the experimental determination of difference Patterson peaks (there are various means to retrieve the locations of heavy atoms) is the best proof for a useful derivative that paves the way to an interpretable electron density map.

-Contrary to MIR, MAD phasing can be accomplished with a single derivative and the technique has gained widespread popularity in the past 15 years and now accounts for the majority of newly determined structures (Hendrickson, 2000).
-However, since diffraction data need to be collected at the absorption peak of a particular anomalously scattering atom (Fig. 7.13.23), MAD or the related SAD (single-wavelength anomalous dispersion) experiments have to be performed at a synchrotron source.
+Contrary to MIR, MAD phasing can be accomplished with a single derivative and the technique has gained widespread popularity in the past twenty years and now accounts for the majority of newly determined structures (Hendrickson, 2000).
+However, since diffraction data need to be collected at the absorption peak of a particular anomalously scattering atom (Fig. 7.13.25), MAD or the related SAD experiments have to be performed at a synchrotron source.

 The most common anomalous scatterer for proteins is selenium, which can be incorporated as Se-methionine in E. coli using an auxotrophic strain or metabolic inhibition (Hendrickson et al., 1990; Doublié, 1997).
 High concentrations of isoleucine, lysine, and threonine are known to block methionine synthesis in E. coli by inhibiting aspartokinases.
 In addition, phenylalanine and leucine act in synergy with lysine.
-Thus, growth in a medium lacking methionine but supplemented with Se-methionine and plenty of the methionine pathway inhibitors allows for efficient incorporation of the Met analog.
-Se-Met
+Thus, growth in a medium lacking methionine but supplemented with Semethionine and plenty of the methionine pathway inhibitors allows for efficient incorporation of the Met analog.
+Se-Met derivatization does not always work and a number of caveats need to be considered.